PhilipiGomes/ChessEngine/README.md

-Chess Engine in python with more than 3000 openings
+Chess Engine in python with more than 3000 openings.

+Install the requirements to run the codes.